 Most home exterior doors are poorly designed with wooden frames, poorly constructed door jams and cheap deadbolt and lock combinations.
 These deadbolts and locks are often mounted in the door very close together with strike plates mounted to the wooden door jam utilizing short 2in screws.
 This results in a weak point on that door jam, easily forced or kicked in.

 A stronger more permanent solution involves installing additional deadbolts or removing existing door frames and installing solid metal or steel frames.
 This “hardening” of the frame itself can be an expensive and daunting endeavor if you aren’t building from the ground up.
 There are other options available.

 One option that I have utilized for several years is to install a #Doordevil.

-This $70 kit now reinforces the doorway and if a kick-in is attempted the force is dispersed along the longer, hardened metal strike plate.
-Easy to install, cheap and a little extra reinforcement to home entry points.
-The door devil or similar device can provide deterrence, temporary denial (it won’t last forever against someone highly determined) and a little more time to initiate the Defend phase.
+This $70 kit now reinforces the doorway and if a kick-in is attempted the force is dispersed along with the length, hardened metal strike plate.
+Easy to install, cheap, and a little extra reinforcement to home entry points.
+The door devil or similar device can provide deterrence, temporary denial (it won’t last forever against someone highly determined), and a little more time to initiate the Defend phase.
 This gives you time to call 911 and prepare for whatever comes next if a forced entry is attempted.

 I am not endorsed or paid in any way by door devil, I simply believe this product is a worthwhile investment.